Are all of your products 100% vegan?

-We cultivate and process our own moringa oil in partnership with over 2,300 small farming families throughout Ghana.
+We cultivate and process our own moringa oil with our farming family of over 2,500 throughout Ghana.
 We train these farmers on the latest permaculture techniques and provide organic seeds, fertilizer and financing for land preparation as needed.
-So while our ingredients are pesticide-free and organically cultivated, it would take quite a bit of time and money to certify 2,300+ one acre plots of land!
+So while our ingredients are pesticide-free and organically cultivated, it would take quite a bit of time and money to certify 2,500+ one acre plots of land!
 We are currently working on a certification for our centralized nucleus farm (soon to be the largest certified organic moringa farm in all of Africa!).
 More on our musings about how labels and certifications can be a bit tricky and problematic here.

 Why is my moringa oil separating/Why is there a solid layer at the bottom of my bottle?

 Ever notice how moringa oil tends to solidify at cool temperatures, or seen a thick waxy layer forming at the top of your bottle?
 This is a common question among moringa enthusiasts, but don’t worry, there’s no cause for concern!

 True Moringa products are all natural, meaning there are no chemical additives or preservatives, so moringa oil melts, solidifies, and reaches in-between stages naturally, based on its surrounding environment.

 Much like coconut oil and shea butter, moringa oil is made up of a variety of different fatty acids, all of which have different melting points.
 And unlike water, which freezes at exactly 32°F, oils melt and “freeze” over a range of temperatures based on the melting points of their fatty acid components.
 The result can be a cloudy consistency, or the separation into waxy and liquid components.